 Design & Technology is a truly cross curricular subject.
 It allows students to be creative, to work with different materials, to solve real problems, and to draw on knowledge from mathematics, science, engineering, computing and art – and to put that knowledge to use.

-Currently, students in years 7 and 8 follow a rotation of 8 modules to cover the subject areas of Food, Textiles, Product Design, Graphics, and Systems & Control.
+Currently, students in years 7 and 8 follow a rotation of modules to cover the subject areas of Food, Textiles and Product Design.
 There are clear links between all of these areas, but also important and interesting differences.

-All projects teach skills that students can readily transfer to their lives outside the classroom.
+The projects of both subjects teach skills that students can readily transfer to their lives outside the classroom.
 There is currently a shortage of people for jobs in the creative, manufacturing and engineering industries in this country: qualifications in Design & Technology are an excellent first step towards those opportunities.

 Mr. N. Kells